-- Sift all dry ingredients into a bowl
+- Add all dry ingredients to a bowl.

 - Heat your waffle machine on low to medium heat.
 Once it's hot, spoon the batter into your waffle machine and cook for about 5 minutes (or as per the instructions of your waffle machine).

 - For two-colored waffles, split the batter into two parts.
 Add the remaining ingredients (cocoa or cacao powder, maple syrup, plant milk) to one-half of the batter and whisk.
 Spoon a part of the light batter into your heated waffle machine and then some chocolate batter underneath.

 - Serve your vegan gluten-free waffles with maple syrup, a chocolate sauce or fruits and enjoy!